 most efficient and versatile defensive tool in existence.
 Often

-overlooked as low-tech, difficult to use, or just not as sexy as
+overlooked as low-tech, difficult to use, or just not as sexy

-ammunition is extraordinarily formidable.
-This three-day course
+proper ammunition is extraordinarily formidable.
+This two-day

-demonstrate the extreme utility of the shotgun.
+and demonstrate the extreme utility of the shotgun.

 The shotgun is remarkably capable at distances not